 Section and team assignments in the core are determined by many factors, and great care is taken to ensure that all sections and teams are well balanced.
 Some of the factors used to place students in sections and teams are student origin (domestic vs. international, Washington resident vs. non-Washington resident), gender, ethnicity, quantitative skill, work experience, and undergraduate school and degree.
 You may not switch teams or sections without approval from the MBA Program Office.
-Team assignments will change each quarter during the first-year core.
+Team assignments will change for second year core classes.